Formula One legend Niki Lauda dies at 70 | DW | 21.05.2019

-Racing driver Niki Lauda, three-time Formula One champion, has passed away "peacefully" and surrounded by family.
-Lauda's health had been permanently damaged by his 1976 Nürburgring crash.
+Racing driver Niki Lauda, three-time Formula One champion, has passed away surrounded by family.
+His death has triggered an outpouring of praise for a man whose comeback from a horrific crash inspired F1 fans worldwide.

-Austrian-born Niki Lauda, one of the greatest Formula One drivers of all time, died at the age of 70, his lawyer and a family spokesman confirmed early on Tuesday.
+Austrian-born Niki Lauda, one of the greatest Formula One (F1) drivers of all time, has died at the age of 70, his family announced on Tuesday.

-"With deep sadness we announce that our beloved Niki passed away peacefully surrounded by family on Monday," a spokeswoman for Lauda's airline Laudamotion said in a statement carried by Austria's public broadcaster ORF and Germany's DPA news agency.
+"His unique successes as a sportsman and entrepreneur are and remain unforgettable.
+His tireless drive, his straightforwardness and his courage remain an example and standard for us all," a family statement read.

-"His unique achievements as an athlete and entrepreneur are and will remain unforgettable."
+"Away from the public gaze he was a loving and caring husband, father and grandfather.
+We will miss him very much."

 Lauda has struggled with health problems ever since his 1976 crash.
 The racing driver crashed his Ferrari car at Germany's Nürburgring Nordschleife race and remained trapped in the cockpit for 55 seconds, suffering burns and inhaling toxic fumes.